ntBre/garage-door/README.md

 stdout, but that's somewhat unavoidable, given it has to communicate with Python somehow.

-The `filtered-industry.json` dataset has more than 72,459 records, so the results are not run through `hyperfine`.
+The `filtered-industry.json` dataset has 72,459 records, so the results are not run through `hyperfine`.
 The command for the Python result is simply

 ``` shell
 time python python/industry.py